HikaruAsano/HikaruAsano.github.io/index.md

 - **[Jan.
 2022]** Our paper about fairness in multi-robot navigation is accepted to AAMAS2023

 ## Education
+- D.Sc in Graduate School of Arts and Sciences, The University of Tokyo (2024.4-present)

-- M.S in Graduate School of Interdisciplinary Information Studies, The University of Tokyo (2022.4-present)
+- M.S in Graduate School of Interdisciplinary Information Studies, The University of Tokyo (2022.4-2024.3)
 - B.E in Systems Innovation,Faculty of Engineering, The University of Tokyo (2019.4-2022.3)

-## Internship
+## Job **Experiences**
+- CyberAgent AI Lab, Part-time Researcher (2023.10-present)
 - OMRON SINIC X Corporation, Research Intern (2020.8-2020.9)
 - OMRON SINIC X Corporation, Research Intern (2022.3-present)